Ja'Quan Howard scores 3 TDs, No. 4 Pirates move to 8-0

-Winslow regained the lead with 1:12 left in the half.
-Duren connected with Kam Brown on a 5-yard TD to make it 13-7.

-When Cedar Creek trailed at halftime, it was the first time they had trailed all season.
+The Cedar Creek High School senior running back led the Pirates through some hardship Friday night.

+Cedar Creek trailed at halftime but dominated the second half and remained undefeated with a 35-27 win over Winslow Township.

-"We were never nervous," Howard said.
-"We knew we had to bring it up a notch.
+“We were never nervous,” Howard said.
+“We knew we had to bring it up a notch.
 We knew we were the better team.
-This week during practice, watching film, we worked real hard for this.
-Sometimes in football you have to face adversity."
+This week during practice, watching film, we worked real hard for this."

-The second half was all Cedar Creek, which scored three TDs on three possessions in the third quarter.
-In the third quarter alone, Howard had eight carries for 158 yards.
+The Pirates trailed 13-7 at halftime.
+It was the first time they had been behind all season.
+Howard finished with 24 carries for 216 yards and three TDs.
+The game turned in Creek’s favor in the third quarter when Howard ran eight times for 158 yards and two scores.

+Fans filled the home and visiting Winslow bleachers on a warmer than usual fall night to watch the contest, which was one of the most anticipated in South Jersey this weekend.

+Cedar Creek (8-0) is ranked No. 4 in The Press Elite 11.
+Winslow (5-2) is ranked No. 8.
+The teams entered the contest tied for the West Jersey Football League Memorial Division lead.
+Winslow had won five straight.

-Cedar Creek took its first lead of the game, when Howard scored on a 28-yard run with 10:24 left in the third.
+Cedar Creek took the lead for good on the first possession of the second half.
+Howard ran 28 yards for a TD to put the Pirates up 14-13 with 10 minutes, 24 seconds left in the third quarter.

-The Pirates extended their lead later in the quarter.
-Landicini threw his second TD pass of the game, this time finding Bermudez on a 26-yard score to make it 21-13 with 6:03 left in the third.

-Following an interception from Smalls, Howard scored on a 72-yard run to extend the lead to 28-13.
+The 5-foot-10, 207-pound Howard showed some speed on his next TD.
+He sprinted up the middle and away from Winslow defenders for a 72-yard score to give the Pirates a 28-13 lead at the end of the third quarter.

 Welcome to the discussion.